hbatalhaStch/react-big-scheduler/README.md

 #### dayStartFrom

-Start hour rendered from in `ViewTypes.Day` in resource view and task view, default 0.
+Start hour rendered from in `ViewType.Day` in resource view and task view, default 0.

 #### dayStopTo

-End hour rendered to in `ViewTypes.Day` in resource view and task view, default 23.
+End hour rendered to in `ViewType.Day` in resource view and task view, default 23.

 #### defaultEventBgColor